superfly/docs/flyctl/cmd/flyctl_apps_create.md

 ### Options

 ~~~
+      --generate-name   Always generate a name for the app
   -h, --help            help for create
       --name string     The app name to use
       --org string      The organization that will own the app
 ~~~

 ### Global Options